History of the Jews in Morocco: Oujda riots

 In June 1948, after the declaration of the State of Israel and in the midst of the 1948 Palestine war, riots against Jews broke out in Oujda and Jerada.
 The two towns, located near the border with Algeria, were departure points for Moroccan Jews seeking to reach Israel—at the time they were not permitted to do so from within Morocco—and "in the eyes of many Moroccans, they would join the ranks of enemy combatants against the Arab armies."
 In the events, 47 Jews and a French person were killed, many were injured, and property was damaged.

 In 1948–9, 18,000 Jews left the country for Israel.
 After this, Jewish emigration continued (to Israel and elsewhere), but slowed to a few thousand a year.
 Through the early 1950s, Zionist organizations encouraged emigration, particularly in the poorer south of the country, seeing Moroccan Jews as a valuable source of labor for the Jewish State.
 From 1948 on many Jews left Fes.
 Most emigrated to Israel while others went to France and Canada.
 In the 1950s and 1960s there were still active Jewish schools and organizations such as the Alliance Israélite Universelle which later closed as the Jewish population decreased.

+Cadima and Seleqseya

+Cadima (קדימה) was the Zionist apparatus that oversaw the mass migration of Moroccan Jews to Israel from 1949 to 1956—about 90,000 in total, with a major escalation in the years preceding Moroccan independence.
+The apparatus was administered by Jewish Agency and Mossad Le'Aliyah agents sent from Israel, with assistance from local Moroccan Zionists.
+It was based out of an office in Casablanca and operated cells in large cities as well as a transit camp along the road to al-Jadida, from which Jewish migrants would depart for Israel via Marseille.
+From mid-1951 to 1953, Cadima applied the Seleqṣeya (הסלקציה), an Israeli policy that imposed criteria for immigration that discriminated against poor Moroccan Jews, families without a breadwinner in the age range of 18-45, and families with a member in need of medical care.